MoralisWeb3/docs/docs/01-web3-data-api/aptos/transactions-api/how-to-get-estimate-gas-price.md

 }
 ```

-Congratulations 🥳 You just got estimate gas price with just a few lines of code using the Moralis Transaction API!
+Congratulations 🥳 You just estimate the gas price with just a few lines of code using the Moralis Transaction API!

 ## Youtube Video